 - Buzz user manual: Teachers

-- How do I attach files to activities?
+- [Beta] How do I sync grades to my SIS (with OneRoster)?

 - How do I Batch update an activity score for multiple students?